Alfresco/docs-alfresco/content-services/latest/develop/software-architecture.md

 ### Scriptable extensions

-Extensions will always need to be created for custom solutions and there are many custom solutions versus the single Alfresco Content Services core.
+Extensions will always need to be created for custom solutions and there are many custom solutions versus the single Content Services core.
 Therefore, extension points are developed using JVM-based scripting languages, allowing a much wider pool of developers to build extensions versus those that can contribute to the core.
 Extensions are packaged entities, allowing for the growth of a library of third-party reusable extensions.